McLeod Bethel-Thompson: New Orleans Breakers

 On February 22, 2023, Bethel-Thompson signed with the New Orleans Breakers of the United States Football League (USFL).
 Bethel-Thompson started all 10 regular seasons games for the Breakers, and was the leading passer in the USFL with 2,433 yards.
 With a record of 7 wins and 3 losses, the Breakers earned a playoff berth, but for the second consecutive season were eliminated by the eventual Champions, the Birmingham Stallions.
 He was released after the season on July 11, 2023.

 Edmonton Elks

 On January 7, 2024, it was announced that Bethel-Thompson had signed with the Edmonton Elks.
 Bethel-Thompson started the team's first seven games of the season, all losses, before getting benched for Tre Ford; though he would share starting duties with Ford for the rest of the season, Bethel-Thompson started most of the team's games, going 3–10 as a starter while passing for 3,748 yards, 24 touchdowns, and 11 interceptions.

 Montreal Alouettes

 On December 17, 2024, it was announced that Bethel-Thompson's rights had been traded to the Montreal Alouettes in exchange for Cody Fajardo.

+Bethel-Thompson became a free agent upon the expiry of his contract on February 10, 2026.

+Ottawa Redblacks

+On June 23, 2026, Bethel-Thompson signed with the Ottawa Redblacks after the team traded away former starter, Dru Brown, on the same day.